 And, I can promise you that I will never try to work in charcoal again.
 Charcoal is emphatically not my medium.
 I couldn’t see the end of trying to work in charcoal quickly enough.

 What working in charcoal mostly reminded me of was working in clay (which isn’t my medium either).
 What you are doing is effectively building an image from various different textures and densities of powder, with your hands, on the paper.
 And then you take various kinds of eraser and chip away at all the parts of the resulting mess that don't fit in your image.

 And of course you get completely filthy doing it.
 And, what is more, once the dirt gets well worked into the paper, (which is the whole point) there is no getting it completely out.
 No matter how hard you erase.

 When you are finished, you have an image which is made up of shapes, not lines.

-Admittedly, I can appreciate a bit of art done in charcoal by someone else (particularly now that I know something of what it entails).
+Admittedly, I can now appreciate a bit more of the kind of art done in charcoal by someone else (particularly now that I know something of what it entails).
 But if I’m going to be drawing something, I want to do it with lines.
 Preferably nice crisp lines.

 Or stipple.
 I'm completely all right with stipple.
-In fact I'd have happily stopped with my solid black stipple and given a pass on the ink wash altogether.
+In fact, on my ink midterm, I'd have happily stopped with my solid black stipple and given a pass on the ink wash altogether.

-But the third part of the semester was working in charcoal, so working in charcoal it was.
+But the third part of the semester was working in charcoal, so working in charcoal I was.

 The setups (there were three of them) each contained a mannequin, or other statuary, a couple of containers (jugs, bottles, pots, gourds), draped fabric pinned to the wall, some other fabric usually associated with the mannequin, and a horse’s skull.
 With a spotlight trained on each setup.
 The instructor requested that we each do a composition using one simple and one complex element, and to add a background element of our own.
 As with pretty much all of our assignments this semester, we were to fill the 18x24-inch sheet.